agforero/TMinesweeper/README.md

 Instructions on how to play provided in the executable.

-Icon created using assets from [toicon](https://www.toicon.com/)'s open icon repository.
+Icon created using asset from [toicon](https://www.toicon.com/)'s open icon repository.